 New 3D Flowsquare

-The new Flowsquare, Flowsquare+, has been released in Japanese language.
-English version and website are planned to be released early 2019.
+The new Flowsquare, Flowsquare+, has been released both in English and Japanese.

 Above video: Room AC (heating) simulation simulated by up-to-date Flowsquare+.
 The tracer particles are fed from AC, coloured based on temperature (red hot, blue cold).
 The room configuration and walls are constructed using a Flowsquare+ interface with Microsoft Paint.

 Flowsquare is a two-dimensional computational fluid dynamics (CFD) software for unsteady, non-reactive/reactive flows.
 The aim of this software is to provide a handy CFD environment so that more people can get to know what CFD is like and simulate flows for their educational and/or academic interests.
 For example, a typical commercial CFD software costs at least several thousands $ for one license and requires a lot of computational resources and skills.
 They are untouchable for most of us.
 Flowsquare is free of charge, and does not require any professional skills, such as programming, CAD, meshing, preprocessing, post-processing; all you need to do is drawing a simple illustration of simulation field using any available paint tool such as Microsoft Paint.

 - Computational domain is set by one or two Bitmap image(s) and one text file.

 - Visualisation is done in real time (in situ) and can be saved as Bitmap files.

 - Various visualisation tools (colours, contours, vectors, graphs and Lagrangian particles) are pre-included (so no additional visualisation tool is needed).

 - Simulation data (binary format) is also available for post-processing.